ployground/ploy/README.rst

 Configuration
 =============

-All information about server instances is located in ``aws.conf``, which by default is looked up in ``etc/aws.conf``.
+All information about server instances is located in ``ploy.conf``, which by default is looked up in ``etc/ploy.conf``.

 Plugins
 =======

 Support for backends and further functionality is implemented by plugins.
-One plugin is included with mr.awsome.
+One plugin is included with ploy.

 ``plain``
   For regular servers accessible via ssh.